What is Meditation

 Ancient people had every reason to flee from the body.
 Freedom from the self, from bodily existence, made perfect sense, for only a few lived beyond the age of 40, and no one could be sure what tomorrow would bring in terms of war, catastrophe, hunger, or disease.
 The risk of a violent death was extremely high.
 Viewing the world as an illusion was, therefore, an appropriate survival strategy, especially in India, which, due to frequent monsoon failures and an overly caste-divided society, could never figure out how to face challenges collectively.
 Indians thus developed meditation as an anti-body survival solution in an inherently over-fragmented, dysfunctional society.
 The logic of "What is lost externally must be gained internally" drove this Indian meditation practice, leading to a form of spiritual liberation through alienation from the life of the body.
 Now the question is how we in the contemporary West can harwest from these experiences.

-HOW DID I DIGEST THE ILLUSIVE ILLUSION?
+MY STORY: HOW DID I DIGEST THE ILLUSIVE ILLUSION?

 Liberation Through Alienation